Keyboard shortcuts

 Permissions

-agsh uses a three-level permission system to control what tools the agent can use.
+agsh uses a four-level permission system to control what tools the agent can use.
 This gives you control over the agent’s capabilities and prevents accidental modifications.

 Permission Levels